 And the appropriate soundtrack, free from race hatreds:

-The second photograph, still for sale on eBay for $375, comes from the collection of Cleveland, Ohio, photographer Nat Singerman.
+The second photograph, still for sale on eBay for $375, comes from the collection of Cleveland, Ohio, native Nat Singerman, whose brother Harvey was the photographer (see the comments section for clarification).
 Here is the link.
 It is a candid shot of three members of Louis Armstrong’s All-Stars, standing outside their (unheated) tour bus: string bassist Arvell Shaw, clarinetist Barney Bigard, and drummer Sidney Catlett.
 Sidney was with the band 1947-1949, so we know the time frame, although my assigning the location to Cleveland is only a guess.

 The poses are unrehearsed: Arvell is buttoning or unbuttoning his topcoat; Barney leans back with an inscrutable expression beneath his beautiful hat; Sidney is caught in mid-sentence and mid-gesture, possibly speaking to Nat or to someone on the bus.
 The eBay seller annotates his prize, “Unusual photograph of jazz greats . . . signed in white ink over the image by Bigard and Shaw.
 10 x 8 inches.
 Tape remnants along the left edge, else fine.
 From the collection of Nat Singerman, a professional photographer and co-owner of Character Arts Photo Studio in Cleveland, Ohio during the 1940’s and 1950’s.
 During this period he met and befriended many jazz legends who performed at clubs in and around Cleveland and Chicago.
 He took many photographs of performances as well as numerous candid shots taken backstage.
 He also hosted jam sessions and dinners at his studio where other images from the archive were shot.”

-However, there might be some controversy over the photographer.
-In September 2013, The New York Times ran color shots of Billie Holiday and identified the photographer as Nat Singerman, earning these responses on a jazz blog:
+However, in September 2013, The New York Times ran color shots of Billie Holiday and identified the photographer as Nat Singerman, earning these responses on a jazz blog: